FireTail-io/firetail-krakend-plugin-poc/README.md

 ## Public Releases

 You do not have to build the Firetail KrakenD plugin yourself.
 Versioned releases of the Firetail KrakenD plugin are available as [release assets from this repository](https://github.com/FireTail-io/firetail-krakend-plugin-poc/releases).
-The naming converntion is:
+The naming convention is:

 ```bash
 firetail-krakend-plugin-${ARCH}-$(subst :,-,${KRAKEND_BUILDER_IMAGE})-${RELEASE_VERSION}.so